-Retreats last for one week and take place all around the world, with Module 1 often held in Bali, Spain and The Netherlands.
+Retreats last for one week and take place all around the world, with Module 1 often held in Bali, Spain, or the Netherlands.
 Read more here.

 3. BMTM Adventures – Worldwide

-In 2017, I decided to create women’s adventures that would be different from what already existed in the world.
-These would be opportunities for women to experience the most beautiful places on mother Earth, taking backpacking and adventure trips all over the world with one central theme – building bravery, perseverance, and immersing ourselves in nature.
+In 2017, I decided to create women’s adventures that would be different from what already existed.
+These would be opportunities for women to experience the most beautiful places on Mother Earth, on backpacking and adventure trips all over the world with one central theme: building bravery, perseverance, and immersing ourselves in nature.

-Our next trips are to Galapagos and Patagonia.
+Our next trip is to Maldives.
 Learn more here.

 4. Camille Willemain’s Feminine Awakening Retreats – Mexico and Greece

-Turning to the wisdom of ancient mythology, receiving the stories of goddesses and women throughout the ages, and diving deeply into our own stories within this lifetime and beyond, we open a powerful gateway to understanding, fully understanding, our purpose at this time in evolution.
+She continues: “By turning to the wisdom of ancient mythology, receiving the stories of goddesses and women throughout the ages, and diving deeply into our own stories in this lifetime and beyond, we open a powerful gateway to… fully understanding our purpose at this time in evolution.
 Rather than attempting to transcend the body and our pain and our dramas, we breathe them open into life, and fully embrace the messy, juicy, and at times dark aspects of our whole selves.
 Our journey on retreat is inspired by the land we gather upon, turning to the spirits and the ancestors for guidance.
 We directly connect with our own inner source through unique embodiment practices and ceremonies that weave together transcendental dance meditation, rebirthing breathwork, womb healing, feminine intuitive yoga flow, compassionate listening, priestess arts, and so much more.
 It is an honor and a gift to share this sacred heart-womb work with one another and spread that light out into the world through our radiance.”

-Her upcoming retreats take place in Greece and Mexico.
+Her upcoming retreat takes place in Greece.
 Learn more here.

-5. Alex Baackes’ Wander Women Retreats – Worldwide
+5. Alex Baackes’s Wander Women Retreats – Worldwide

-Launched in 2018, Alex’s Wander Women Retreats were born from founder Alexandra Baackes’s desire to create a supportive environment where women could scuba dive and explore together.
-Their offerings have expanded to include signature annual dive + yoga retreats in Thailand and Egypt, as well as retreats focused on other activities, like aerial arts + yoga, and photography + yoga.
+Launched in 2018, Alex’s Wander Women Retreats were born from founder Alexandra Baackes’s desire to create a supportive environment where women could scuba-dive and explore together.
+The offerings have expanded to include signature annual dive + yoga retreats in Thailand and Egypt, as well as retreats focused on other activities, like aerial arts + yoga, and photography + yoga.

-I’d recommend her retreats for people who prefer a laidback, fun, girlfriend getaway experience to a full-on spiritual retreat.
-I also like that her retreat schedules are totally flexible, as you can choose to opt in or out of all activities.
+I’d recommend her retreats for people who prefer a laid-back, fun, girlfriend getaway experience to a full-on spiritual retreat.
+I also like that her schedules are totally flexible, as you can choose to opt in or out of all activities.

-Founder Alexandra Baackes says, “I looked around at my life and felt an incredible sense of gratitude for the travel and adventure I’d experienced, joy and strength that movement like yoga had brought me, and awe at the sisterhood and the community of incredible women I’d been blessed with in my life.
+Baackes says, “I looked around at my life and felt an incredible sense of gratitude for the travel and adventure I’d experienced [and the] joy and strength that movement like yoga had brought me, and awe at the sisterhood and the community of incredible women I’d been blessed with in my life.
 I realized how lucky I was — and I wanted to create spaces where other women could experience that as well.”

 Alex’s retreats have taken place in Thailand, Massachusetts, Florida, and Indonesia.
-Her next retreat in 2020 will be held in Koh Tao, Thailand.
+Her next retreat in 2022 will be held in the Maldives.
 Get more info here.

 6. Kekaikialealea Women’s Tropical Hawaiian Retreat – Hawaii

-Participating in this retreat allows you to spend 7 days in a cozy home, where you get to relax, enjoy the white sand beach, and swim with spinner dolphins.
-The Women’s Tropical Hawaiian Retreat is also affordable at $800 per person for a week, if you don’t mind sharing a dorm with others.
+Participating in this retreat allows you to spend seven days in a cozy home, where you get to relax, enjoy the white-sand beach, and swim with spinner dolphins.
+The Women’s Tropical Hawaiian Retreat is also affordable, at $800 per person for a week, if you don’t mind sharing a dorm with others.
 More info here.

 What sets Spirit Weavers apart from other retreats is its loving support for all women.
-The payment structure is broken into 3 categories – sister support, general admission, and abundance support.
+The payment structure is broken into three categories: sister support, general admission, and abundance support.
 The abundance support fee helps donate to the sister support fee, which allows Spirit Weavers to offer a discount to those with limited income.
 There’s even a Mama Bear Lodge (how cute is that?!) specifically curated for mothers who’d like to participate in the retreat.

 8. Soul Seed Gathering – Central America

 When women come together and share their wisdom, powerful healing unfolds.
 This is the idea behind Soul Seed Gathering, a collective festival for women at various locations around the world.
-Soul Seed Gathering is far from your typical festival.
-Consider it a gathering point for women from around the world to participate in sacred ceremonies, practice yoga, eat nourishing food, be immersed in nature, learn from powerful native traditions, and weave together their unique individual gifts.
+This is far from your typical festival, though.
+Consider it a gathering point for women to participate in sacred ceremonies, practice yoga, eat nourishing food, be immersed in nature, learn from powerful native traditions, and weave together their unique individual gifts.

 9. Goddess Retreats – Bali